If you’re looking for the best hiking in Switzerland, don’t miss these 7 great hikes!

 7 Trails For Hiking In Switzerland

-Not very challenging hike, but still spectacular, the Eiger Trail takes you along the foot of one of Europe’s most renowned mountains – the Eiger.
+While it is not a very challenging hike, the trail takes you along the foot of one of Europe’s most renowned mountains tucked in the Bernese Alps- the Eiger.

-Unfortunately, it is also one of the most difficult climbs in the alps and has killed over 100 people over the years, often while everyone is watching from Grindelwald.
+Unfortunately, it is also one of the most difficult climbs in the alps and has killed over 100 people over the years, often while people are watching from Grindelwald.

 - Distance: 6km